"Your Outdoor Living Specialists"

 5.2 Customers with an approved credit account must pay all invoices by the last working day of the month following the month of invoice.

-5.3 Goods and Services are sold at list price.
-Any discounted pricing is conditional upon timely payment; if payment is late, the full list price applies.
+5.3 Discounted pricing is conditional upon timely payment.
+If payment is late, the full list price applies.

-5.4 The Customer must not withhold, deduct, set off or retain any amount owing to the Company on any account whatsoever.
+5.4 The Customer must not withhold, deduct, set off or retain any amount owing to the Company.

 5.5 If the Customer fails to pay any amount by the due date:

-(a) interest accrues at 3% above the Westpac Banking Corporation Overdraft Business Rate, calculated daily; and
+(a) interest accrues at 3% above the Westpac Overdraft Business Rate, calculated daily; and

 (b) the Customer must pay all costs incurred by the Company in recovering overdue amounts, including legal costs on a solicitor-and-own-client basis and debt collection fees.